Rotation SOP — Cloudflare User API Token

 - CF_PAGES_READ (was CLOUDFLARE_PAGES_READ_TOKEN)

-Legacy names (CLOUDFLARE_RAXX_AUTOMATION_API_TOKEN, CLOUDFLARE_ACCESS_MGMT_TOKEN, CLOUDFLARE_PAGES_READ_TOKEN) continue to work until removed by the cleanup card (see docs/secrets/cf-token-taxonomy.md).
+Legacy names (CLOUDFLARE_RAXX_AUTOMATION_API_TOKEN, CLOUDFLARE_ACCESS_MGMT_TOKEN, CLOUDFLARE_PAGES_READ_TOKEN) continue to work until removed by the cleanup card (see docs/archive/secrets/cf-token-taxonomy.md).

 Important correction to earlier verbal summary: Cloudflare User API Tokens can be rolled programmatically via